 Step 2: Update the Package Repository

-Before installing Nginx, it’s a good practice to update the package repository on your Amazon Linux instance.
+Before installing Nginx, updating the package repository on your Amazon Linux instance is a good practice.
 To do this, run the following command:

 sudo dnf update -y

-This will update all the packages on your instance to the latest version.
+This will update all the packages on your example to the latest version.

 Step 3: Install Nginx